-Fiscal and Staffing Considerations: If either or both LOI is accepted and a grant agreement executed, costs associated for work covered by the grant, will be reimbursed to the Town with a combination of both Federal and State funds covering 100% of the costs associated with the project(s).
+Fiscal and Staffing Considerations: If the Town is able to successfully enter into a grant agreement, costs associated for work covered by the grant will first be borne by the Town and then reimbursed to the Town with a combination of both Federal and State funds covering 100% of the eligible costs associated with the project(s), provided that all grant requirements are met.
 Elevation costs can be reimbursed at up to \$175k per home, and acquisition costs at up to \$276k per home.
 There would be a significant staff impact to administer the grant funds.